 Does Dental Insurance Cover Dentures?

 This is a tricky question to answer, as dental plans vary.
-However, the majority of dental plans will cover a portion of the cost.
+However, most dental plans will cover a portion of the cost.
 Check with your provider; you may be surprised at their answer.

 Please don’t be Stingy when it Comes to Tooth Replacement.

-Always ask the right questions like what the products consist of and what the life expectancy is.
+Always ask the right questions, like what the products consist of and the life expectancy.
 Another factor to consider is the state of your natural teeth and what procedure will best fit your circumstances.

-Cheap materials will most likely damage or break, and you will need to replace them often.
-By using a payment plan or joining a discount dental scheme, you will be able to afford better quality replacements that will last a lifetime.
-Whatever procedure you decide to have, ensure that you practice good oral hygiene to avoid further issues down the line.
+Cheap materials will likely damage or break, and you must replace them often.
+By using a payment plan or joining a discount dental scheme, you can afford better-quality replacements that will last a lifetime.
+Whatever procedure you decide to have, ensure that you practice good oral hygiene to avoid further issues.

 Contact Us Today